On the projective structures given by theta: Introduction

 The connection between (1,\,1) forms and canonical projective structures is actually quite intricate.
-In fact for $g\,\geq\, 5$ it has been proven that the $(1,\,1)$ form $\debar \beta$ actually determines completely the section $\beta$; see \cite{BFPT,BGT,FPT}.
-To give another example of this connection, denote by $\beta^u$ the section of $\mathcal P_g$ corresponding to the projective structure given by uniformization, and denote by $\beta^\eta$ the section of $\mathcal P_g$ corresponding to the Hodge theoretic projective structure.
+In fact for $g\,\geq\, 5$ it has been proven that the $(1,\,1)$ form $\debar \beta$ determines completely the section $\beta$; see \cite{BFPT,BGT,FPT}.
+To give another example of this connection, denote by $\beta^u$ the section of $\mathcal P_g\,\longrightarrow\,\M_g$ corresponding to the projective structure given by the Uniformization theorem, and denote by $\beta^\eta$ the section of $\mathcal P_g\, \longrightarrow\, \M_g$ corresponding to the Hodge theoretic projective structure.
 By a result of Zograf and Takhtadzhyan, \cite{ZT}, $\debar \beta^u$ is a multiple of the Weil-Petersson form $\omega_{WP}$ on $\M_g$.
-In \cite{bcfp} it is proven that $\debar \beta^\eta$ is a multiple of the pull-back of the Siegel form on $A_g$ by the Torelli map where $\A_g$ is the moduli space of principally polarized abelian varieties of dimension $g$.
-Using these facts, it can be deduced that $\beta^\eta \,\neq\, \beta^u$.
+In \cite{bcfp} it was proved that $\debar \beta^\eta$ is a multiple of the pull-back of the Siegel form on the moduli space $A_g$ --- of principally polarized abelian varieties of dimension $g$ --- by the Torelli map

+that sends a curve to its Jacobian equipped with polarization given by a theta divisor.
+Since the Weil-Petersson metric is K\"ahler (in particular, it is nondegenerate) and the differential of the Torelli map is not injective at the hyperelliptic locus, it follows immediately that $\beta^\eta \,\neq\, \beta^u$.

-Denote by $\beta^\theta$ the section of $\mathcal P_g$ corresponding to the projective structure constructed in \cite{BGV} using the sections of the second power of theta.
+Denote by $\beta^\theta$ the section of $\mathcal P_g\, \longrightarrow\, \M_g$ corresponding to the projective structure constructed in \cite{BGV} using the sections of the second power of theta.
 In this paper we establish a connection between $\beta^\theta$ and the second order Theta nullwert map

+Here $\A_g(2,4)$ denotes the moduli space of principally polarized abelian varieties with a theta structure.
+It is actually the quotient of the Siegel space ${\mathbb H}_g$ by a certain finite index subgroup of $\operatorname{Sp}(2g, \mathbb Z)$ and hence it has a finite covering map to $\A_g$.
+The map $\Theta_g$ has been deeply studied in relation to the Schottky problem.

+Section \ref{sect:descend} is devoted to the study of some aspects of the nullwert map $\Theta_g$, and may be of independent interest.